Enterprise AI Architecture (EAA)

 Stage gates determine:

-• When workflow modeling is converged
+• when workflow modeling has converged

-• When a capability is production-ready
+• when a capability is ready for production use

-• When centralization is justified
+• when centralization is justified

-• When orchestration is safe
+• when orchestration is safe

-• When autonomy may be introduced
+• when autonomy may be introduced

 Image showing the Stage Gated Discipline for Enterprise AI